Welcome to The Interactive Local Foodshed Map!

 Other useful resources: We also found useful resources through RISE’s urban farm map and the USDA Farmers Markets Directory.
 Farms that practice sustainable agriculture practices stated which farmers markets they sell to and that information is provided in the farmers markets' infomation boxes.
 In addition, we included all farmers markets in the state of Missouri to allow all Missourians to know where they can start if they want to get connected with local food.

 How To Use This Map

 The Map Layers: Each type of produce (vegetables, fruit, honey, etc.) is associated with a separate "map layer."
-In the toolbar at the top of the map, selecting the fourth icon causes the legend panel to change to a panel of all map layers.
+In the toolbar at the top of the map, selecting the third icon causes the legend panel to change to a panel of all map layers.
 In the layers panel, you can select multiple layers at a time.
 For example, you can view only "Meat" producers or only "Farmers Markets."

 Please note: The map has 512 gardens across the Foodshed and as a result, it requires a couple minutes to load.
 Please be patient if it does not load right away.

 In creating this map, we want to promote only those businesses that truly and regularly support local farmers.
 We’ve provided here sourcing connections that were listed by farmers, either on their farm websites or through Slow Food STL’s directory.